Inni í Dal: Construction

 Since the municipalities on the island of Sandoy had begun construction of a new public school for the whole island and newly founded B71 needed a football-pitch, it seemed almost natural that the building of the school and football pitch would coincide.
 Both were constructed and ready for use in 1971.

 The school and the pitch

 There is somewhat of a unique link between school and team on Sandoy.
 Nowhere else on The Faroe Islands does a school share in the expenses of the local football-team, lease property out for free, while at the same time not sharing in the financial profits.

-Nonetheless, this has been the case since the founding of both school and team and there is a standing agreement that B71 uses both ground, changing-rooms and other facilities for free.
+Nonetheless, this has been the case since the founding of both school and team and there is a standing agreement that B71 uses the grounds, changing rooms, and other facilities for free.

 Expansions

-Although not remarkable, there have been some adding-ons to the B71 facilities.
+Although not remarkable, there have been some additions to the B71 facilities.